Overdiagnosis: Distinction among overdiagnosis, misdiagnosis, and false positive results

 Overdiagnosis is often confused with the term "false positive" test results and with misdiagnosis, but they are three distinct concepts.
 A false positive test result refers to a test that suggests the presence of disease, but is ultimately proved to be in error (usually by a second, more precise test).
 Patients with false positive test results may be told that they have a disease and erroneously treated; overdiagnosed patients are told they have disease and generally receive treatment.
 Misdiagnosed patients do not have the condition at all, or have a totally different condition, but are treated anyway.

 Overdiagnosis is also distinct from overtesting.
 Overtesting is the phenomenon where patients receive a medical test that they don't need; it will not benefit them.
 For instance, a patient that receives a lumbar spine x-ray when they have low back pain without any sinister signs or symptoms (weight loss, fever, lower limb paresthesia, etc.) and symptoms have been present for less than 4 weeks.
 Most tests are subject to overtesting, but echocardiograms (ultrasounds of the heart) have been shown to be particularly prone to overtesting.
 The detection of overtesting is difficult; recently, many population-level estimates have emerged to try to detect potential overtesting.
 The most common of these estimates is geographical variation in test use.
 These estimates detect regions, hospitals or general practices that order many more tests, compared to their peers, irrespective of differences in patient demographics between regions.
 Further methods that have been used include identifying general practices that order a higher proportion of tests that return a normal result, and the identification of tests with large temporal increases in their use, without a justifiable reason.

 Solutions to overdiagnosis

 The concept of undiagnosing is a strategy to review diagnostic labels and remove those that are unnecessary or no longer beneficial.
 It is important that the medical record is updated to reflect the removal of the diagnosis.

 Removing cancer from names of low-risk diagnoses

 It has been proposed that some conditions that are indolent (i.e., unlikely to cause appreciable harm during the patient's lifetime) should have the words "cancer" or "carcinoma" removed from their accepted/preferred medical name.
 Such a proposal is to name conditions as indolent lesions of epithelial origin or IDLE.

+Medical complexity

+If a person is medically complex (multiple comorbidities) and may expect to live for less than ten years, then there may be a net harm (benefit less harm) in diagnosing and treating one or more of their morbidities, eg prostate cancer.
+The principal, however, can apply to all cancers and other illnesses.